cardillan/mindcode/SYNTAX-3-STATEMENTS.markdown

 # Control flow statements

 Control flow statements are statements that alter the flow of code.
-They either branch, ie. execute one of several possible alternatives, or they loop, ie. repeat part of the code (zero,) one or more times.
+They either branch, i.e. execute one of several possible alternatives, or they loop, i.e. repeat part of the code (zero,) one or more times.

 # Loops